Skip to main content

 How do I submit an application?

-• Fill out the form with the details of the ecodesign actions you have taken.
+• Fill out the Bonus Application Form and indicate the ecodesign actions you have taken.

 Would you like more details on eligible actions or how to prepare your application?

-Consult the Ecodesign Incentive Bonus Guide and our FAQ.
+Consult the Ecodesign Bonus Guide and our FAQ.

 Financial penalty (malus)